 The airflow in typical server systems will approach from the card edge or heatsink side of the card.
-This airflow direction is referred to as Hot Aisle cooling and is illustrated below in Figure 117.
-The term Hot Aisle refers to the card being located at the rear of the system where the local inlet airflow is preheated by the upstream system components (e.g., HDD, CPU, DIMM, etc.).
+This airflow direction is referred to as Hot Aisle cooling and is illustrated below in Figure 117Figure 116.
+The Aisle refers to the card being located at the rear of the system where the local inlet airflow is preheated by the upstream system components (e.g., HDD, CPU, DIMM, etc.).